valiafetisov/interactive-audits/README.md

 yarn install
 ```

-2. Run a local network in the first terminal:
+2. (optional) Run a local network in the first terminal:

 ```
 yarn chain